jrawbits/VisionEval-Wiki-JR/Development-Roadmap.md

   - [VERPAT Migration](#verpat-migration)
   - [The next work package](#the-next-work-package)

-This page also maintains a set of wishlist/enhancements, which often overlap somewhat with the project [Issues](https://github.com/gregorbj/VisionEval/issues).
+This page also maintains a set of wishlist/enhancements, which may overlap with the project [Issues](https://github.com/gregorbj/VisionEval/issues).
   - [Wishlist](#wishlist)

 ## Setting Up VisionEval, including VERSPM Migration